jakelangham/kestrel/docs/source/settings_and_parameters/solver.rst

     :code:`Tile buffer = 1`

-        Neighbouring tiles are activited if flow reaches :code:`tile buffer` cells from a tile edge.
+        Neighbouring tiles are activated if flow reaches :code:`tile buffer` cells from a tile edge.
 The default value :code:`tile buffer = 1` should ensure that a neighbouring tile is added when needed.

     :code:`CFL = 0.5` for 1D simulations; :code:`CFL = 0.25` for 2D simulations